 \Always use a formal address, such as Professor, Dr., Ms., Mr. Never use the person's first name unless you have been given explicit permission to do so.
+Never use informal address like "Hey, Prof!"

 I am a student in your ENGL 22 class, and I would like to schedule an appointment with you to discuss my essay draft.
 I am having trouble with my thesis statement and hope to get your help in clarifying it.
 Are you available to meet this Wednesday afternoon?